elastic/kibana/rfcs/text/0010_service_status.md

 }

 /**
  * Status of core services.
+Only contains entries for backend services that could have a non-available `status`.
+ * For example, `context` cannot possibly be broken, so it is not included.
  */
 interface CoreStatus {
   elasticsearch: ServiceStatus;